dsbowen/hemlock/docs_md/tutorial/setup.md

 #### Windows users

-I recommend installing [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with the Ubuntu Linux distribution.
+I recommend installing Windows Subsystem for Linux (WSL) with the Ubuntu Linux distribution.
 Either WSL 1 or WSL 2 should work.
 This comes with python and pip.
+[Download instructions for WSL here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 After you've installed Ubuntu, open a terminal window (WIN + R, then enter 'ubuntu\<xxxx\>', where \<xxxx\> is your version of ubuntu, e.g. 'ubuntu2004').
 You will be prompted to create a username and password.